 Big-Lipped Alligator Moment: Several sub-areas seem rather out-of-place, specifically the creepy Alien-themed area in the middle of a fairground, complete with entertaining lethal exploding alien eggs and a giant lethal monstrous swingy thingy.

 In the third game, there's the oddly placed Japanese styled building that comes after a tunnel level, complete with a boss fight that looks like a samurai and he can split into two other copies.
 Luckily, you only fight one of them at a time.

-Demonic Spiders: Those Raven kickboxers has a lot of health, can block attacks and delivers powerful kicks.
+Demonic Spiders: Those Raven kickboxers have a lot of health, can block attacks and deliver powerful kicks.

 Those jetpack mooks are not much weaker than their boss version (which is by all means That One Boss for some people).
 Very hard to hit, hit very hard with their flying kick, superman punch, and can grab you and drop you from the sky.

 Ninjas in 2 and 3.
-They jump around, can hit you when you are jumping, toss shurikens at you, and they can throw you For Massive Damage like bosses could.
+They jump around, can hit you when you are jumping, toss shurikens at you, and they can throw you like bosses could.
 Even worse if they have swords or kunais.